joshsj/dsa/notes/hash-tables.md

 a good hash function and good handling of load avoids the worst-case scenario.
 {{/aside}}

-## Handling Collisions
+## Handling Collisisions

-{{!
-TODO load factor }}

-We can control two aspects of hash tables to minimise collisions: the size of the backing array and the hash function itself.

-There are four categories of collision resolution mechanisms:

-{{#include}}@notes/hash-tables/collisions.html{{/include}}

-### Linear Probing

-Open addressing, closed hashing.

-When an index collides, subsequent indexes are searched for an unused cell.
-If found, the value is stored, else the backing array is resized and its items reinserted to minimises previous collisions.

-When accessing the structure, the array must be walked in the same fashion.
-The "needle" key is hashed and reduced to its index, then each key stored from this index is compared to the needle directly until an equal value is found (or not).

-By comparing unhashed keys, collisions are removed from the equation.
+Even a perfectly-distributed hash function and reducer will encounter clashing indexes.

-## Double Hashing
+## Open Addressing

+Open addressing uses an algorithm to determine the index for a given key, not just a hash and reducer function.

+This involves "probing" the backing array for an available index if the immediate cell is populated using one of many strategies:

+- Linear probing walks the array by a fixed offset, usually 1, until an unused cell is found.
-Double hashing follows the same approach as linear probing, but uses a subsequent hash function to calculate the offset from the colliding index, instead of the walking algorithm.
+- Double hashing uses a second hash function to calculate the offset.

-This avoids the problem of clumping with linear probing, which is statistically likely (apparently).
-A common choice is {{#math}}1 + \frac{K}{M} \mod{(M - 1)}{{/math}}.
+Open addressing has significant impact on the appropriate load factor for the hash table, as all elements are stored in the backing array directly.
+Implementations using open addressing typically maintain a load factor of 0.6 to 0.75.

+## Separate Chaining

+Separate chaining stores an additional data structure in each bucket instead of the key/value, typically a linked list.

+Compared to open addressing, only the hash function determines the index for a key - no algorithm is needed.
+To find an entry, the linked list stored at the index is walked instead.

+Load factor is not a critical issue for separate chaining because the linked lists can continue to grow.
+For best performance, it should be between 1 and 3 to balances the extra computation of resizing and rehashing against walking the chained entries.

+{{#aside}}

+A load factor greater than 1 is possible because mutliple values are stored at a single index.

+{{/aside}}